zopefoundation/z3c.contents/src/z3c/contents/README.txt

   >>> root['container'] = container

 Now setup some items based on our testing Content object.
-Note this object is defined in the testing module because it must be pickable because the object copier pickels objects during copy/paste:
+Note this object is defined in the testing module because it must be pickle-able because the object copier pickles objects during copy/paste:

   >>> from z3c.contents.testing import Content
   >>> container[u'zero'] = Content('Zero', 0)